KANAWHA COUNTY, W.Va. (WSAZ) -- More voters came out to the polls for the West Virginia Primary Election in Kanawha County than originally thought.

-County Clerk Vera McCormick tells WSAZ.com 21-percent of registered voters cast a ballot for the May Primary.
-28,265 ballots were counted in Kanawha County.
+County Clerk Vera McCormick tells WSAZ.com that 21 percent of registered votes cast a ballot Tuesday.

 Earlier in the week, she had predicted a 10 to 14 percent turnout.

 McCormick says early voting had a record-year with more than 4,000 ballots cast.